ionut-grigore99/DepthRF/README.md

         └── ...
 ```

-#### KITTI Depth Prediction (KITTI DP)
+#### KITTI Depth Prediction

-KITTI DP dataset is available at the [KITTI Website](http://www.cvlibs.net/datasets/kitti).
-We should choose depth prediction for re-implementation.
+KITTI Depth Prediction dataset is available at the [KITTI Website](http://www.cvlibs.net/datasets/kitti).
+We should choose depth prediction.

 For color images, KITTI Raw dataset (~180GB) from the [KITTI Raw Website](http://www.cvlibs.net/datasets/kitti/raw_data.php) is also needed.
 You can download it using our provided script: